GustavHenning/usefulBash/README.md

 * Intended Cygwin support (not really tested the latest versions)

 Feedback welcome and appreciated.
 Pull requests welcome: readability over elegance

+## Disclaimer
+I take no responsibility for the headaches caused by these scripts.
+They may not be written to fit your system, please read through them before using them.